albaintor/integration-kodi/README.md

 | Pictures sources                 | kodi://sources/pictures | kodi://sources/pictures |
 | Files sources                    | kodi://sources/files    | kodi://sources/files    |

+## Media Search

+Search media lets search within the video or audio library.
+First the search is performed in movies, then TV Shows, albums, artists, songs.
+Only the first results are returned with no pagination, but it is possible to select a sub-category (videos, tv shows, ...) that will let you search into this specific category with pagination support.
+At the end you will be able to play one of the returned results in Kodi.

 ## Installation as external integration